Frequently Asked Questions

 4. What is Diversion?
 If I take Diversion will my case get dismissed?

 Diversion is frequently offered by the State in misdemeanor criminal cases for first time offenders.
 At its most basic level, diversion is an agreement between the prosecutor and the client whereby the State agrees to dismiss the charge(s) upon completion of a consequence by the client.
 The consequence could involve a class, counseling, or community service.
 Diversion is not offered in DUI cases.
 Diversion is typically not available for felony cases, either.
-Diversion in domestic violence cases and more serious misdemeanor matters is sometimes available though it may be supervised and/or consist of numerous hours of counseling and classes.
-At Sherick & Bleier, we frequently assist client in negotiating the best diversion terms possible and we make sure that the diversion process proceeds smoothly.
+Diversion in domestic violence cases and more serious misdemeanor cases is sometimes available though it may be supervised and/or consist of numerous hours of counseling and classes.
+At Sherick & Bleier, we frequently assist clients in negotiating the best diversion terms possible and we make sure that the diversion process proceeds smoothly.

 If you are charged with a misdemeanor offense and are seeking representation, please contact Tucson Criminal Lawyers Sherick and Bleier to discuss a possible diversion disposition of your case.